Expand Your Green Thumb with Expert Plant Propagation Tips!- Learn about the Must-Have Tools Today!

 How to deal with sage pests?

 The best way to control sage pests is to keep an eye on the plant to see where pests are appearing.
-If pests are visible, simply remove them from the leaves or stems of the plant.
+If pests are visible, simply prune them from the leaves or stems of the plant.
 Pests may appear in places where they are not first visible, for example under the leaves.
 Pests under the leaves may be black, while pests between the leaves may have a white tip.
-Cut off leaves if they are old and rotting.
-To control pests, use insecticidal soaps, which, because of their potassium chloride content, help remove the waxy substances left behind by pests.
-The common pests are aphids and white flies, thrips, spider mites, slugs, caterpillars and red and black flat mites.